Minnesota gun rights lawyer & firearms charges attorney

 Our Gun Rights Lawyers represent clients throughout the entire State of Minnesota.

 Contact Lynne Torgerson today at 612-339-5073 for your free consultation.
-Our law firm can help you with our qualified Weapons Charges Lawyer and gun rights restoration and carry permit appeals in Minnesota.
+Our law firm can help you with our qualified Weapons Charges Lawyer and gun rights restoration cases and carry permit appeals in Minnesota.